GenesisFR/HowToBecomeGoodAtShooters/README.md

 - reference: https://www.youtube.com/watch?v=ivh8r0LxgLQ

 ### Counter-strafing
-- definition: shooting after briefly stopping between strafes
+- definition: shooting while strafing in opposite directions
-- strafe in a direction, let go of the directional key, tap the opposite directional key, shoot then move in any direction
+- strafe in a direction, press the opposite directional key and shoot at the same time
-- tapping the opposite directional key allows your character to stop faster than just letting go of the directional key
+- doesn't work in all games as they have different inaccuracy mechanics
-- allows you to keep your first shot fully accurate while "moving"
+- allows you to keep your first shot relatively accurate
-- you can alternate directions to make it harder for human players to hit you
+- very effective around corners as sometimes the AI takes time to react every time you peek

 ### Cover
 - prefer vertical cover to low cover